AdobeDocs/analytics.en/help/components/dimensions/sm-chapters.md

 *This page describes the available dimensions when you enable [!UICONTROL Media Chapters] for a report suite.
 See [Streaming Media chapter metrics](../metrics/sm-chapters.md) for available metrics.*

 Streaming Media chapter dimensions provide supplemental reporting functionality to data collection through streaming media collection libraries.
-Use of these dimensions require the **[!UICONTROL Adobe Streaming Media Collection Add-on]**.
+Use of these dimensions require the **[!UICONTROL Adobe Streaming Media Collection]**.
 Contact your Adobe Account Team for details.

 When you enable **[!UICONTROL Media Chapters]** under [Media reporting](/help/admin/admin/c-manage-report-suites/c-edit-report-suites/media-management.md), the following dimension is available: